gabrield03/cs163/docs/project-doc.md

 ## Project Summary
 <!--- Write a summary of your project including the project goals, broader impacts, and data sources -->

 - This project investigates the relationship between electricity consumption and weather patterns in the California Bay Area.
-By examining historical weather data and energy usage trends, the primary goal is to uncover key weather factors that influence electricity demand.
+By analysizing historical weather data and energy usage trends, the primary goal is to uncover key weather factors that influence electricity usage.
+After discovering influential weather factors, electricity demands predictions will be made.
 The broader goal is to explore how shifts in climate (e.g., increased frequency of extreme temperatures) affect energy usage.
-Identifying these factors not only helps energy providers reduce operational costs by enhancing energy distribution efficiency but also the general public concerned with climate adaptation and mitigation strategies.
-This analysis could be expanded to other regions by providing a template for understanding climate-driven energy trends on a larger scale.
+Identifying these factors not only helps energy providers reduce operational costs by increasing energy distribution efficiency but also helps the general public concerned with climate change and how it affects their local regions.
+This analysis could be expanded to other regional areas by providing a template for understanding climate-driven energy trends on a larger scale.

 - Data will be sourced from the U.S. Energy Information Administration (EIA), PG&E, and the National Oceanic and Atmospheric Administration (NOAA).
-These are reliable data sources that ensure the any findings can be trusted by both the public and energy providers.
+These are reliable data sources that ensures that any published data is accurate and trutworthy.

 ## Data Sources